pando85/kubernetes-deployer/doc/install.md

 ### Naming convention

 All nodes must be named with prefix `k8s-{hardware_tag}-{numerical_id}`.
 For example:

 - k8s-rock64-3
 - k8s-odroid-1
 - k8s-atom-1

+Also, consider their use case and performance profile.
+For example, for Ceph nodes:

+- k8s-sas-ssd-1
+- k8s-hot-storage-2

 ## Network